Kabe0/deluge-windscribe/README.md

 | HOME | /config | The path to the home directory.|

 ### Windscribe Location Options
+You may use any of the values to select a location.
+The Label column allows connecting directly to a single VPN location.

 | Location | Short Name | City Name | Label |
 | -------- | ---------- | --------- | ----- |
 |US Central|US-C|Atlanta|Mountain|